tobie/pr-preview/README.md

 ### `type` (required)

-One of "bikeshed" or "respec".
+One of "bikeshed", "respec", or "html".

 ### `params` (optional)